anktd23/anktd23/README.md

 - 👋 Hi, I’m Aniket Dumbre
-- 👀 I’m interested in automation using AI
+- 👀 I’m interested in automation using AI.
-- 🌱 I’m currently learning ML & deep learning techniques.
 - 📫 You can reach me at anktd23@gmail.com

 <!---